oracle/opengrok/README.txt

 OpenGrok setup Step.0 - Setting up the Sources.
 ----------------------------------------------
 Source base must be available locally for OpenGrok to work efficiently.
 No changes are required to your source tree.
-If the code is under CVS or Subversion OpenGrok requires the checked out source tree under SRC_ROOT.
+If the code is under source control management (SCM) OpenGrok requires the checked out source tree under SRC_ROOT.
-A local CVSROOT or Subversion file protocol access must be available.
-File history will not be fetched from a remote CVS/SVN server.
+It is possible for some SCM systems to use a remote repository (Subversion), but this is not recommended due to the performance penalty.
+CVS must have a local repository.
 Note that OpenGrok ignores symbolic links.

 ---------------------------------------------------